and3rn3t/homehub/README.md

 - Follow TypeScript conventions in [`docs/guides/BEST_PRACTICES.md`](docs/guides/BEST_PRACTICES.md)
 - Use `useKV` for persistent state (never `useState` for data that should persist)
 - Import types from `@/types`
-- Use Phosphor Icons exclusively
+- Use Lucide React icons exclusively from `@/lib/icons`
 - See [`docs/guides/ARCHITECTURE.md`](docs/guides/ARCHITECTURE.md) for architectural patterns

 ---